lancedb/lancedb-go/README.md

 - **See detailed guide**: [BINARY_DISTRIBUTION.md](./BINARY_DISTRIBUTION.md)

 ### 📦 How It Works
-The repository includes pre-built libraries for all supported platforms in the `lib/` directory.
-Go's CGO system automatically selects the correct library for your platform during compilation.
+Pre-built libraries for all supported platforms are available via GitHub releases.
+The download script automatically detects your platform and downloads the correct binaries to the `lib/` directory.
+Go's CGO system then selects the correct library for your platform during compilation.

-**No setup required** - it just works! 🎉
+**Simple setup** - download once, then it just works! 🎉

 ## Development